SaCarvalhosa/InterSTORE---Data-Space-Connector/README.md

 cd energy-data-space-connector/docker
 ```

-3. Start the containers with the below commands:
+3. Start the containers with the below command:
 ```
 docker compose up -d --build
 ```
+The default configuration, recommended for connector testing, simulates a complete environment with 2 connectors within the same docker.
+If, however, you want use the connector in a real environment, or test it with 2 indipendent machine, please read section [Deploy a single connector instance](#deploy-a-single-connector-instance).

 4. To show logs use the command:
 ```